wanyuenmei/quilt/docs/GettingStarted.md

 ## Install Go
 Quilt supports Go version 1.5 or later.

-Find Go using your package manager or on the [Golang website] (https://golang.org/doc/install).
+Find Go using your package manager or on the [Golang website](https://golang.org/doc/install).

 ### Setup GOPATH
 We recommend reading the overview to Go workplaces [here](https://golang.org/doc/code.html).